All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 This content has been automatically translated from Ukrainian.

-Why does fatigue occur during workouts
+Why does fatigue occur during training

-This is why athletes often experience not only physical but also mental fatigue — decreased concentration, sleep disturbances, irritability.
+That is why athletes often experience not only physical but also mental fatigue — decreased concentration, sleep disturbances, irritability.
 In most cases, the cause is a deficiency of trace elements that develops gradually.

-B Vitamins — the main fuel for the nervous system
+B vitamins — the main fuel for the nervous system

 This group of vitamins is a true engine of energy processes.